-- B An initial distance within a longer event or relay, provided the swimmer: - (1) Notifies the meet referee in writing of the intent to record an initial split time prior to the conclusion of the meet, - (2) Makes the written request prior to the swim for relay leadoff splits and for initial backstroke distances in individual backstroke events, - (3) Completes the initial distance with a legal finish and - (4) Completes the event without being disqualified. - C A relay leadoff leg, provided the swimmers complete the event without being disqualified. - D When automatic timing is used, the swimmer's relay leadoff split shall not count if the second swimmer starts in the water
+- B An initial distance within a longer event or relay, provided the swimmer: - (1) Notifies the meet referee in writing of the intent to record an initial split time prior to the conclusion of the meet, - (2) Makes the written request prior to the swim for relay leadoff splits and for initial backstroke distances in individual backstroke events, - (3) Completes the initial distance with a legal finish and - (4) Completes the event without being disqualified. - C A relay leadoff leg, provided the swimmers complete the event without being disqualified. - D When automatic timing is used, the swimmer's relay leadoff split shall not count if the second swimmer starts in the water.

-- 103.18.2 Official Time-An official time for an event or stroke can be achieved only in that event or stroke, or in an initial distance of such event or stroke (e.g., backstroke time must be achieved in a backstroke event or a butterfly time can be achieved in an individual medley event).
+- E When the primary timing system is stopwatches, the referee may assign two additional timers per lane dedicated to recording initial distances for USMS Top 10 purposes or may assign three additional timers per lane to record initial distances for world records.
+The swimmer may request such additional timers for this purpose. - 103.18.2 An official time for an event or stroke can be achieved only in that event or stroke, or in an initial distance of such event or stroke (e.g., backstroke time must be achieved in a backstroke event or a butterfly time can be achieved in an individual medley event).
 Regardless of the stroke(s) used, times achieved in freestyle events can be recorded only as freestyle times. - 103.18.3 Timing Resolution (Timing Accuracy)-All timing systems, including stopwatches, shall have a resolution of .01 second.
 Times from all systems shall be recorded to hundredths of a second.
 The digits representing thousandths shall be dropped with no rounding. - 103.18.4 The official time to establish records and Top 10 times can be achieved only in accordance with the following timing methods: